To start ABA you will need a team!

 - Provided with theory and practical training which follows the guidelines of the RBT targets and modules (Tutor qualification)

-- Take child safeguarding training with is accredited by Highfield and CQC
+- Take child safeguarding training which is accredited by Highfield and CQC

 - Monitored by frequent check in visits